• Skip to primary navigation

 1. Allow it to cool completely before serving.

-1. Bring to a boil, and stir every now and then until the sugar dissolves.
+1. Add all the sauce ingredients except for the bourbon to a saucepan.
+Bring to a boil, and stir every now and then until the sugar dissolves.

-1. Remove from the heat and stir in the bourbon.
+1. Stir in the bourbon.

 Substitutions